 Grooming your dog can be messy, difficult, and downright unpleasant, but it can be even worse for both you and your pup when you’re making mistakes without realizing it.
-Maybe you want to save some cash by doing the grooming yourself instead of relying on professionals, but there’s a reason dog groomers get paid to do what they do–they know what they’re doing.
+Maybe you want to save some cash by doing the grooming yourself instead of relying on professionals.
+However, there’s a reason dog groomers get paid to do what they do–they know what they’re doing.
 Still, if you’re willing to learn and put in the effort, you can do a fairly good job of keeping your dog from looking too scruffy on your own.
 If you do decide to groom your dog yourself, here are a few mistakes you should avoid.

 1. Failing To Train Your Dog

 If you want to groom your dog without causing anxiety, injury, or a mess, you absolutely must train your dog to be groomed.
-That means starting as early in life as possible, you should work on making sure your dog is comfortable with being touched on the face, paws, tail, and entire body, as well as getting used to potentially buzzing or noisy grooming equipment.
+That means starting as early in life as possible.
+You should work on making sure your dog is comfortable with being touched on the face, paws, tail, and entire body, as well as getting used to potentially buzzing or noisy grooming equipment.
 They should also get accustomed to other people touching them, as you may wish to rely on a groomer some day, and you don’t want your dog to be fearful or nip.

 Even for dogs that are adopted later in life, it is important to get comfortable with grooming.
 Create as stress-free of an environment as possible and give your dog plenty of praise and rewards while bathing and brushing teeth and fur.
 Make it a positive experience, and be patient.
 Your dog may be nervous at first, but keep at it.
 This will reduce the chance of your dog exhibiting anxious behavior that will make grooming miserable for you and your pooch.